CharbelDaher34/Court-Automation/README.md

 4. **Analysis**:
    - Analytical tools and dashboards visualize and interpret data collected from the system, helping in understanding user behavior and optimizing court usage.

-5. **Electronics Technology**:
-   - Utilizes Arduino for automating court management tasks such as door access, ventilation, lighting, and fire detection, enhancing the overall user experience.

-6. **Implementation and Testing**:
-   - Detailed flowcharts and circuit diagrams illustrate the workflow and hardware setup, with thorough testing procedures to validate the system's functionality.

 ### Conclusion